 Just a fun romp, right?
 Wrong.
 Well, yes, it is, but there’s subtle plot work happening in this scene.
 Tom is becoming more infatuated with Dickie, a development which has crucial ramifications for the rest of the movie.

-For the scenes which are missing certain elements, reexamine them.
-How can you work in the missing element?
+For the scenes that are missing certain elements, reexamine them.
+How can you work on the missing element?
 If you can’t, is the scene truly necessary?

 When all is said and done, a great scene isn’t great because it follows the rules.
 It may just happen to follow them, but the greatness is rooted in something far more ineffable.